himmytam/Efficient-FIR-code/README.md

    This is the program about filter the unwanted noise from the ecg signal.
 With the help of c++ doing datas convolution, the filter process can be significantly speeded up, resulting a higher performance.

-The main program will be written in python and the data crunching will be achieved in c++ in order to speed up the process The c++ extension for python is built in Window 10
+The main program will be written in python and the data crunching will be achieved in c++ in order to speed up the process The c++ extension for python is built in Window 10, the python and c++ code can be view in the files above

 -------------------------------------------------------
-The python and c++ code can be view in the files above

 **Requirement to run the program  create c++ extension for python**